Promo Azteca: Role in the Mexican and U.S. promotional wars

 At the time of Promo Azteca's founding, a major promotional war was being fought between Mexico's two major promotions: AAA and Consejo Mundial de Lucha Libre (CMLL).
 The emergence of a "renegade" promotion such as Promo Azteca added to an already chaotic situation in the world of lucha libre.
 Promo Azteca enjoyed an exclusive partnership with World Championship Wrestling, partially due to Konnan's involvement in developing WCW's cruiserweight division.
 This encouraged many luchadors to defect from AAA and CMLL in the hopes of working for the U.S. promotion.
 Kevin Quinn, Steele, Super Astro and The Headhunters were among CMLL talent to jump to Promo Azteca.
 When La Parka, Máscara Sagrada and other luchador enmascarados left AAA for Promo Azteca, however, the promotion countered by having other wrestlers portray the originals resulting in two versions wrestling on national television.
 The departure of La Parka was an especially serious setback for AAA and he was later blackballed by the promotion.
 According to Konnan, he and other AAA stars were also denied work by promoters upon returning to Mexico in 2001.

 Promo Azteca also had a role in the U.S. promotional rivalry between WCW and the World Wrestling Federation.
 Konnan, convincing many of WCW's interest showcasing lucha libre-style wrestling, was able to lure Mexican talent away from the WWF's fledgling cruiserweight division.
 Víctor Quiñones, a key figure in the CMLL-WWF talent exchange agreement, jumped to Promo Azteca in September 1997.
 That same month, WCW President Eric Bischoff brokered a meeting with Konnan and rival CMLL promoter Paco Alonzo.
 Bischoff, interested in CMLL's talent and association with Televsia, was reportedly unable to negotiate a truce between the two men.
 Konnan was also upset over Mike Tenay filming CMLL wrestlers that summer for a series of documentary shorts on Mexican wrestling.
 It was speculated by the Pro Wrestling Torch that WCW's interest in CMLL was partly motivated by curbing the power of Konnan's crew of Mexican talent in WCW.

 Demise

-For a brief time, Promo Azteca's superior talent and backing from TV Azteca threatened to overtake both AAA and CMLL as the Mexico's top lucha libre promotion.
+For a brief time, Promo Azteca's superior talent and backing from TV Azteca threatened to overtake both AAA and CMLL as Mexico's top lucha libre promotion.
 In November 1997, Pro Wrestling Illustrated ranked Promo Azteca among the top promotions in the world.
 However, its success was short-lived.
 WCW, fearing its luchadors would become injured, withdrew its support and banned those under contract from working in Promo Azteca.
 Konnan's wrestling career in the U.S. also prevented him from devoting his full attention to Promo Azteca.
 The promotion struggled for a while longer, largely relying on regulars in the Mexican independent wrestling scene, but was ultimately unable to recover from losing the WCW luchadors.
 It held a few interpromotional shows with CMLL before quietly closing its doors at the end of 1998.